azureleaf/dorm-management-app/README.md

 1. `php artisan db:seed`
 1. `php artisan serve`

-## Feature Dev Milestones
+# Feature Milestones

-1. Laravel + Blade + MySQL
+## Must have

+- [x] Establish the data flow: Vue - Blade - Laravel - Eloquent - Postgres
-1. Accounting
+- [ ] Accounting
   - Show payment history tables
   - Billing to each boarder: Monthly boarding fee, penalty fines, reward for dorm tasks
   - Register if the electronic payment was successful or not.
+- [ ] Admin feature
+- [ ] Form Validation
+- [ ] Automatic Chores / Party Scheduling
+  - Ask every boarder which dates are available for them
+  - Confirm job scheduling
+- [ ] Auth
+  - Login
+  - Session Management
+  - Reset E-mail & Password
+- [ ] Vuetify
+- [ ] Visualize monthly billing amount with Chart.js
+- [ ] Deploy on Heroku (or AWS)

+## Optional Features

-1. Show the latest info of the dorm
+- [ ] Show the latest info of the dorm
   - Notification to the members
   - Dorm events scheduling
   - Show "bad boarders" who didn't pay on schedule or those who didn't do the assigned dorm chores
-1. Show the records on the events in the past
+- [ ] Show the records on the events in the past
   - Minutes of the meeting
   - Monthly financial reports
   - History of the dorm events
-1. Write w/ Vue.js instead of Blade
-1. Login feature: Session Management, Middlewares
-   - With E-mail & Password
-1. Admin feature
-1. Form Validation
-1. Automatic Chores Scheduling
-   - Ask every boarder which days are available for them
-   - Confirm job scheduling
-1. Data visualization feature (maybe Chart.js): Show the financial history of the dorm in the past
-1. Vuetify

-### Optional features

-- Slack integration / LINE integration
+- [ ] Slack integration / LINE integration
-- Google calendar integration
+- [ ] Google calendar integration
-- Dockerize
+- [ ] Dockerize
-- Deploy to the cloud server

-## Dev History
+# Dev History

-### For hello world
+## Start to connect Vue to Laravel

 1. `composer create-project --prefer-dist laravel/laravel my-app`
 2. `cd my-app`